tywalch/electrodb/README.md

 2. Allowing for the `composite` array to be supplied independently will allow for Composite Attributes to remained typed even when using a Composite Attribute Template.

+## Get Method to Return null

+1.0.0 brings back a `null` response from the `get()` method when a record could not be found.
+Prior to `1.0.0` ElectroDB returned an empty object.

 # Coming Soon
 - Default query options defined on the `model` to give more general control of interactions with the Entity.
 - Append/Add/Subtract/Remove updates capabilities